Jacklwln/CADModelandTriangleMeshDataset/README.md

 # CADModelandTriangleMeshDataset
-CAD models and corresponding tessellated triangle mesh for inspection
+CAD models and the corresponding tessellated triangle mesh for inspection